Lima, Peru, November 8, 2017

 Iglesia de la Merced sits on the spot where the first Latin mass was held in 1534.
 It's been destroyed many times but this structure dates from the 18th century.
 The facade is granite and carved in the churrigueresque style - a very ornate style popular during the late Spanish baroque period-

-As the Catholics were trying to coerce the Incas to become Christian, they incorporated Inca symbols into the outside to 'include' them and make them feel welcome-
+As the Catholics were trying to coerce the Incas to become Christian, they incorporated Inca symbols into the outside decoration of their churches to 'include' them and make them feel welcome-

 The Plaza de Armas was the heart of Lima in the 16th century.
 The Catedral of Lima was last restored in 1940.
 It's in neoclassical style-